 Calculate your climate footprint in 10 minutes top time.

-Take the testThis sub-item captures the footprint of new product purchases, linked to a person's expenditure and standard of living, via a macro-economic approach.
-As with the method used for societal services, we use the results of the SDES workto reconstitute the carbon footprint of purchases not captured "elsewhere" in the test for an average French person.
+Take the testThis sub-item captures the footprint of new product purchases, linked to a person's expenditure and standard of living, using a macro-economic approach.
+As with the method used for societal services, the results of the SDES work are used to reconstitute the carbon footprint of purchases not captured 'elsewhere' in the test for an average French person.

-We have therefore considered in this question a breakdown of the following items whose carbon content has been assigned among all economic branches / sub-branches:
+In this question, we have therefore considered a breakdown of the following items whose carbon content has been assigned to all the economic sectors/sub-sectors:

-For example, the "Horticulture" item comprises the "Plant reproduction" sub-branch, representing 2% of the "Agriculture and horticulture products" branch in terms of sales "the "Wholesale of flowers and plants" sub-branch, which accounts for 0.2% of the "Wholesale trade, excluding automobiles and motorcycles per inhabitant" branch, and finally the "Retail trade of flowers, plants, seeds, fertilizers, pets and pet food in specialized stores", representing 1.5% of the "Retail trade, excluding automobiles and motorcycles per capita" branch
+For example, the horticulture item is made up of the sub-branch "Reproduction of plants" representing, in terms of turnover, 2% of the branch "Agricultural and hunting products and related services per inhabitant", the sub-branch "Wholesale of flowers and plants" representing 0.2% of the branch "Wholesale, excluding motor vehicles and motorbikes per capita" and finally the sub-branch "Retail sale of flowers, plants, seeds, fertilisers, pet animals and pet food in specialised shops" representing 1.5% of the "Retail sale, excluding motor vehicles and motorbikes per capita" branch

-However, the footprint captured in this question should be taken with a grain of salt.
+However, the footprint captured in this question should be treated with caution.

 To find out more about this rule in our model, run the calculation by clicking on the button below.